vibhorgupta-gh/Argus/README.md

 ### Semantically Versioned Tags

 - Argus provides support for updating your images according to semver nomenclature of your tags.
 This is switched OFF by default, and can be enabled by `--semver-update=true`.
 If semver updates are disabled, Argus looks for `latest` tag.
-- When semver updates are enabled, By default the image will be updated to the most **recent minor or patch release**.
-If you want to update to only the patch releases, use `patch-only=true` (this is disabled by default).
+- When semver updates are enabled, By default the image will be updated to the most **recent minor or patch release**
-- For obvious reasons, major release updates are best left to human intervention!
+- If you want to update to only the patch releases, use `--patch-only=true` (this is disabled by default)
+- If you want to update to major releases, use `--allow-major-update=true` (this is disabled by default)
 - Argus uses the Docker Registry API to determine the updated tags in the repository.
 If you are using a private registry, please specify the URL and credentials for the same.

 Credentials can be passed via CLI flags: